phillord/hermit-reasoner/readme.txt

   that is used by Protege
 HermiT 1.2.3
-- several bug fixes (getDisjointObjectProperties(...) and getDisjointDataProperties(...) we not terminating, a null pointer exception in getDataPropertyValues(), language tags were case sensitive, ontology change listener was not removed on dispose), new concept classification algorithm for non-deterministic ontologies, new object property classification, HermiT will now
+- several bug fixes (getDisjointObjectProperties(...) and getDisjointDataProperties(...) were not terminating, a null pointer exception in getDataPropertyValues(), language tags were case sensitive, ontology change listener was not removed on dispose), new concept classification algorithm for non-deterministic ontologies, new object property classification, HermiT will now